trilinos/Trilinos/cmake/std/atdm/README.md

 contains the following files:

-* `ATDMDevEnv.cmake`: Pulls vars out of the env (loaded with `load-env.sh`) to set compilers and other options for the Trilinos build.
+* **ATDMDevEnv.cmake**: Reads vars out of the env (loaded with `load-env.sh`) to set compilers and other options for the Trilinos build.

-* `ATDMDisables.cmake`: Disables a bunch of Trilinos packages and subpackages.
+* **ATDMDisables.cmake**: Disables a bunch of Trilinos packages and subpackages not used by ATDM application customers.
 This file gets included automatically in `ATDMDevEnv.cmake` (so you don't need to list it in local configures of Trilinos).
 But this file is also included in the outer `ctest -S` driver script code for ATDM builds of Trilinos which is needed for correct package-by-package testing of Trilinos.

-* `ATDMDevEnvUtils.cmake`: Defines some simple macros and functions used in the above `*.cmake` files.
+* **ATDMDevEnvUtils.cmake**: Defines some simple macros and functions used in the above `*.cmake` files.

 Each supported ATDM system has its own sub-directory that contains the